-My name is Bill Warzecha, owner of Native Haven Nursery.
-In 2005, my wife, Terrie, and I began the restoration and transformation of our 6.25 acre corn/soybean field to a "Natives Haven."
+In 2005, my wife Terrie and I began the restoration and transformation of our 6.25 acre corn/soybean field to a "Natives Haven."
 Our labor of love has been very rewarding, as we have witnessed the return of a wide variety of butterflies, including countless monarchs, as well as other pollinators who are drawn to native plants.
-Native birds are also very attracted to the wildflowers, and we are proud to say that we have created a sanctuary they now call home where they enjoy an abundant source of food and nesting habitat provided by the native plants.
+Many species of birds are also very attracted to the wildflowers, and we are proud to say that we have created a sanctuary they now call home where they enjoy an abundant source of food and nesting habitat provided by the native plants.

 Bill Warzecha, Owner and Founder of Natives Haven Nursery.

 Do you want to hear more?
 Attached below is an article by the Harvard Main Line Newspaper.
 It was published one month after we opened in June 2016.